Last Updated on September 24, 2022

 Spread a Little Cheer

 Holidays are the most wonderful time of the year for a reason, the people we share it with.
-Now that may sound like a cheesy statement, but expressing your gratitude to your clients during the end of the year can go a long way.
-Try sending holiday cards to your clients, thanking them for their business, or spotlight your clients on social media posts.
+Now that may sound like a cheesy statement, but expressing your gratitude to your clients at the end of the year can go a long way.
+Try sending holiday cards to your clients, thanking them for their business, or spotlighting your clients on social media posts.
 This is also an excellent time to send a gift for their business; consider gift baskets, sample products, or branded items.
 A genuine effort made can have a significant effect on your business relationships and encourage continued business.

-Holidays are a busy time of the year for everyone; your customers are busy planning their own holiday strategy.
+Holidays are a busy time of the year for everyone; your customers are busy planning their own holiday strategies.
 Start your holiday promotions early enough to give your clients the time to act.
 Whether it’s Black Friday or Cyber Monday, make your promotions last for longer than just one day.
 Your clients are busy with their personal shopping, and making your promotions too short means they might miss them.
 Also, send out promotional information regularly (but not too frequently that it’s annoying), so it doesn’t slip their minds in this busy season.

 Money To Spend

 At the end of the year, some companies are facing a surplus in their budgets.
 Many companies need to spend their entire budgets or risk ending up with a smaller budget the following year.
 Take advantage of this situation by promoting your goods or services; there might be companies in your client list with a budget to spend at the end of the year.